 - If you’ve skipped a healthy breakfast, you’re more likely to reach out for quick-fixes like donuts and cream puffs, which will satisfy your stomach only for a short while as they get broken down so quickly by your system.

 By eating more of wholesome foods like avocados, you are much less likely to feel those annoying hunger pangs so soon, which in turn helps you lose weight naturally.
-With their high content of monounsaturated fats, fiber, and protein, you have a food that helps alleviate your hunger and will
+With their high content of monounsaturated fats, fiber, and protein, you have a food that helps alleviate your hunger and will leave you full and satisfied for a long time.

 Because avocado has such a great ability to make nutrient absorption from meals more effective, people actually end up eating far less when they add this fruit to their diet.